 - Hair on/around nipples.
 Just like other skin surfaces on the body, the areola (dark circle around the nipple) contains hair follicles, so hair on the breast is considered normal.
 Shaving or plucking could lead to inflection, so if the hair is bothersome, it’s best to cut with a small scissors.

 - Inverted nipples.
 This occurs when the nipple retracts into the areola.
 Approximately 10-20 percent of women have inverted nipples on at least one breast.
-Inverted nipples can also cause challenges for women who’d like to breastfeed, but they can be overcome.
+Inverted nipples can also cause challenges for women who’d like to breastfeed.

 - Discharge from nipples.
 Fluid can be expressed from the nipple ducts of at least 40 percent of pre-menopausal women, 55 percent of women who’ve had a baby and about 75 percent of women who have lactated in the last two years.
 The fluid generally comes from more than one duct and varies in color, either white, dark green or even brown.
 This type of breast discharge caused by manual expression is normal.

 Spontaneous nipple discharge should be evaluated by your provider.
 This can be caused by a variety of situations, including medication, chronic breast stimulation, thyroid disease or other chronic medical conditions.
 Bloody or straw-colored (serous) breast discharge, especially from a single duct, should always be evaluated by a provider.

 - Bumpy nipples.
 The areola contains numerous lubricating glands, called “Montgomery glands.”
 These show up as areola bumps and are completely normal.

 - Areola color and areola types.
 Areolas come in all different sizes and colors, mostly due to hereditary factors.
 Some women notice dark areolas or an increase in size with pregnancy and breastfeeding, but these features usually return to pre-pregnancy appearance after breastfeeding is complete.